 ON 0.050 0.50 ON 1.0 30.0 ON 4.0 110.0

-The title line is ignored but they help set the correct spacing for the variables on the following line.
+The title line is ignored, but titles help set the correct spacing for the variables on the following line.
 VELOCITY: Character A8 is ON or OFF and allows a histogram of velocities.
 VINCR: Real F8.0 is the velocity increment in m/s and VTOP: Real F8.0 is the maximum velocity in the histogram.
 TEMPC: Character A8 is ON/OFF and allows a histogram of temperatures.
 TINCR: Real F8.0 is the increment of the histogram bins and TTOP: Real F8.0 is the maximum temperature in oC for the histogram output.
 DEPTHC: Character A8 is ON/OFF and allows a histogram of depths in m.
 DINCR: Real F8.0 is the increment of the histogram bins for depth and DTOP: Real F8.0 is the maximum depth in m for the histogram output.